 • Mobile phone plan: around 25 USD per month (for contracts of at least 2 years).

-We hope that this article helped explain the costs of living in Korea, and that you will be better prepared for living and enjoying your experience of studying Korean in Korea.
-If you would like to know the costs of schools and school dorms, please contact us by email.
+We hope that this article helped explain the costs of living in South Korea, and that you will be better prepared for studying Korean in Korea.
+If you would like to know the costs of schools and school dorms in details, please contact us by email.

 You can now also study Korean online, with our 10-week course in partnership with Hanyang University.
 Click on the course page to find out about the course content and how to enroll.

 For more useful information on living and studying in South Korea, follow the Go!
 Go!
-Hanguk blog.
+Hanguk blog or our TikTok channel.